jhap1982/giveituruguay/2012/2012-10-23 - Bank of Oklahoma Center, Tulsa, OK, USA/README.md

 ## Setlist

-Monarchy of Roses
+1. Monarchy of Roses
-Around the World
+2. Around the World
-Snow ((Hey Oh))
+3. Snow ((Hey Oh))
-Can't Stop
+4. Can't Stop
-Look Around
+5. Look Around
-Wet Sand
+6. Wet Sand
-Throw Away Your Television
+7. Throw Away Your Television
-The Adventures of Rain Dance Maggie
+8. The Adventures of Rain Dance Maggie
-Right on Time
+9. Right on Time
-If You Have to Ask
+10. If You Have to Ask
-Hardcore Jollies tease
+11. Hardcore Jollies tease
-Under the Bridge
+12. Under the Bridge
-Ethiopia
+13. Ethiopia
-Higher Ground
+14. Higher Ground
-Californication
+15. Californication
-By the Way
+16. By the Way
-ENCORE BREAK
+<br> ENCORE BREAK
-Jam
+17. Jam
-Sir Psycho Sexy
+18. Sir Psycho Sexy
-They're Red Hot
+19. They're Red Hot
-Soul to Squeeze
+20. Soul to Squeeze
-Give It Away
+21. Give It Away

 ## Notes